 16. Critical Care Nurse

 Critical care nurses focus on patients with acute, critical, and life-threatening issues.
-They provide hands-on care and typically work in intensive care units and trauma floors.
-Some of the typical job duties of a critical care nurse are cleaning patient wounds, tracking life support equipment, checking vital signs, diagnosing illnesses and injuries, and caring for a patient’s body immediately after death.
+They provide hands-on care and typically work in intensive care units, telemetry units, and trauma floors.
+Some of the typical nursing job responsibilities of a critical care nurse are cleaning patient wounds, tracking life support equipment, checking vital signs, diagnosing illnesses and injuries, and caring for a patient’s body immediately after death.

 17. Dialysis Nurse

-Dialysis nurses work in a subspecialty of nephrology nursing, which is the care of patients who are experiencing or who are at risk for kidney disease.
+Dialysis nurses work in a nursing specialty of nephrology, which is the care of patients who are experiencing or who are at risk for kidney disease.
 These nurses monitor patients on dialysis treatments.
 They are responsible for administering dialysis and medication, maintaining patient reports and records, and educating patients about their conditions and treatment protocols.

 18. Nurse Advocate